MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/fraud-prevention-data.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="send-fraud-prevention-data-in-the-united-kingdom"></a>Send Fraud Prevention Data in the United Kingdom
+# Send Fraud Prevention Data in the United Kingdom

 Communication with His Majesty's Revenue and Customs (HMRC) without fraud prevention headers is not allowed, starting in 2021. [!INCLUDE [prod_short](../../includes/prod_short.md)] communicates with HMRC through Making Tax Digital and supports the requirement to submit data that can help prevent fraud.